 Organize your stay Barbados

-The local currency is the Barbadian dollar.
+The local currency is the Barbadian dollar, BBD in our guide.
 Its parity is fixed to the US dollar (1 BBD = 2 US$).
 The US dollar is also widely accepted as a means of payment.
-In terms of exchange, 1 BBD is more or less equivalent to 50 Euro cents.
-Fares are quoted as BBD (or their equivalent in US$) or simply as "$".
+In terms of exchange, 1 BBD is more or less equivalent to 50 euro cents.
+Rates are announced on the spot in BBD (or their equivalent in US$) or simply by the acronym "$".

 Barbados enjoys a relatively high standard of living for the region, although inequalities remain glaring.
-Being a small island, many goods have to be imported
+Being a small island, many goods have to be imported, so prices are high at almost every level.

 European Union nationals do not need a visa for a stay of up to 3 months within a 6-month period (Canadian or Swiss nationals can stay up to 6 months without a visa).
 A passport valid for the entire duration of the trip is required, as well as a return ticket.